Serial Communication Toolbox for Scilab

 prefer you raise an issue on Github for problems with the toolbox.

-The implementation via TCL wrappers is certainly suboptimal, but shouldn't be
+The implementation via TCL wrappers is certainly suboptimal, but shouldn't

-platforms at once.
+many platforms at once.